Posts

 Whisper is a popular open source Speech to text model created by OpenAI.
 In this tutorial, you will learn how to deploy Whisper on Kubernetes.

-There are various implementations of Whisper available, but this tutorial will be using the Faster Whisper implementation.
+There are various implementations of Whisper available, but this tutorial will be using the Faster Whisper implementation and faster-whisper-server.

 Prerequisites